NATO leaders agree to hike military spending and restate 'ironclad commitment' to collective defense

 After Russia's full-scale invasion of Ukraine in 2022, the NATO allies agreed to make 2% of GDP the minimum spending level.
 Last year, 22 countries were expected to hit that target, up from just three a decade ago.

-In The Hague, the allies plan a major revamp of their spending targets.
-They are expected to up the ante for what NATO calls “core defense spending” to 3.5%, while changing how it's counted to include providing military support to Ukraine.
+In The Hague, the allies endorsed a major revamp of their spending targets.
+They upped the ante for what NATO calls “core defense spending” to 3.5%, while changing how it's counted to include providing military support to Ukraine.

 “This declaration is historic.
 We are 32 allies supporting that ambition, which is huge,” said Norwegian Prime Minister Jonas Gahr Støre.
 “We have been struggling to get above 2% and now we said 3.5%, which is necessary in order to reach our capabilities.”